deroverda/useful-python-scripts/README.md

 ---

-# **fetch_all_links_from_webpage**
+## **fetch_all_links_from_webpage**

-# **Description:**
+**Description:**

-# This Python script extracts all hyperlinks (<a> tags) from a given webpage, saves them to a file,
-# and handles both absolute and relative URLs.
+This Python script extracts all hyperlinks (`<a>` tags) from a given webpage, saves them to a file, and handles both absolute and relative URLs.
 The script performs the following tasks:

-# - **Extracts Links:** It retrieves all hyperlinks (<a> tags with href attributes) from the provided webpage URL.
+- **Extracts Links:** It retrieves all hyperlinks (`<a>` tags with `href` attributes) from the provided webpage URL.
-# - **Handles Relative URLs:** For any relative links (e.g., /about), it automatically converts them into absolute URLs based on the provided webpage URL.
+- **Handles Relative URLs:** For any relative links (e.g., `/about`), it automatically converts them into absolute URLs based on the provided webpage URL.
-# - **Saves the Links:** All the extracted links are saved to a file (myLinks.txt), with each URL written on a new line.
+- **Saves the Links:** All the extracted links are saved to a file (`myLinks.txt`), with each URL written on a new line.
-# - **Supports Unicode:** The script ensures that all URLs, including those with special characters (e.g., emojis or Unicode symbols), are written to the file using UTF-8 encoding to prevent encoding errors.
+- **Supports Unicode:** The script ensures that all URLs, including those with special characters (e.g., emojis or Unicode symbols), are written to the file using UTF-8 encoding to prevent encoding errors.

-# This script is helpful for extracting and saving all hyperlinks from a webpage, allowing you to analyze or collect the links for further use.
+This script is helpful for extracting and saving all hyperlinks from a webpage, allowing you to analyze or collect the links for further use.

 ---

-# **wifi_password_extractor**
+## **wifi_password_extractor**

-# **Description:**
+**Description:**

-# This Python script extracts saved Wi-Fi profiles (SSIDs) and their associated passwords from a Windows system.
+This Python script extracts saved Wi-Fi profiles (SSIDs) and their associated passwords from a Windows system.
 It performs the following tasks:

-# - **Extracts Wi-Fi Profiles:** It retrieves all saved Wi-Fi profiles (SSIDs) from the system using the `netsh wlan show profiles` command.
+- **Extracts Wi-Fi Profiles:** It retrieves all saved Wi-Fi profiles (SSIDs) from the system using the `netsh wlan show profiles` command.
-# - **Fetches Passwords:** For each profile, the script runs the `netsh wlan show profile <profile> key=clear` command to fetch the Wi-Fi password (if available).
+- **Fetches Passwords:** For each profile, the script runs the `netsh wlan show profile <profile> key=clear` command to fetch the Wi-Fi password (if available).
-# - **Handles Open Networks:** If the Wi-Fi network does not have a password (i.e., it’s an open network), the script records "THE WIFI IS OPEN".
+- **Handles Open Networks:** If the Wi-Fi network does not have a password (i.e., it’s an open network), the script records "THE WIFI IS OPEN".
-# - **Saves Results:** The script saves the SSID and corresponding password (or the message "THE WIFI IS OPEN") to a text file (`passwords.txt`).
+- **Saves Results:** The script saves the SSID and corresponding password (or the message "THE WIFI IS OPEN") to a text file (`passwords.txt`).
-# - **Error Handling:** It uses try/except blocks to skip any profiles that cause errors (e.g., inaccessible profiles) to prevent the script from crashing.
+- **Error Handling:** It uses try/except blocks to skip any profiles that cause errors (e.g., inaccessible profiles) to prevent the script from crashing.

-# This script is useful for retrieving saved Wi-Fi passwords from a Windows system, especially for auditing or managing multiple networks.
+This script is useful for retrieving saved Wi-Fi passwords from a Windows system, especially for auditing or managing multiple networks.